pnp/List-Formatting/column-samples/generic-filepicker-format/README.md

 # File Picker format

 ## Summary
-This sample demonstrates how to use `filepreview` to simulate a dialog to select file and display in column.
+This sample demonstrates how to copy file link from Library and display in column.

 ![File Picker format](./assets/generic-filepicker-format.gif)